Harrison1/Foundation-Site/README.md

-Work in Progress...converting code into react components.. back to work
+Work in Progress...converting code into react components

 Game site based off Foundation's e-commerce template.
 This site will soon be converted to react.